Returning to Campus

 - It can take two weeks after vaccination for your body to build protection (immunity) against the virus that causes COVID-19.

 - You could still get COVID-19 before or just after vaccination and then get sick because the vaccine did not have enough time to provide protection.
 You will most likely experience mild symptoms or asymptomatic infection.
-This is why masking and physical distancing are still very important.
+This is why masking and physical distancing are still very important until you are fully protected.

 - You are considered fully protected two weeks after your final dose.